mapzen/terrarium/README.md

 ## TODO’s

-- Fix glitches on edge tile boundaries

-- Add more vertices to compute on the GeoJson geometry tiles using **contour data**, so we are sure there is enough information to cover non urban areas.
+- Instad of re use the terrain geometry for the water, make a big big tile of the size of the hole earth to draw less triangles

+- Make shaders more efficient: probably take out noise and fbm functions for grain effect and stuff.

-- Under zoom level 12, geoJSON tiles are too big (~10mb in the worst scenario).
+- Make geometry more efficient: Under zoom level 12, geoJSON tiles are too big (~10mb in the worst scenario).
 These zoom levels may not need so much definition for the terrain geometry.
 Simplifying data coming from elevation contours and heightmap/normalmap may be enough.
 Contour/roads data is enough until between 1-14 as the buildings are too small to be visible.
 Or maybe just heightmap/normalmap is enough as users don’t really see the terrain under 12.

+- Add more vertices to compute on the GeoJson geometry tiles using **contour data**, so we are sure there is enough information to cover non urban areas.

+- Solve over drawing

 ## Building your own set of terrarium tiles